-GILGIT: An accountability court on Tuesday accepted the application of Shah Salim Khan, a former member of Gilgit-Baltistan Assembly for bargain to pay Rs51 million he had embezzled in Sost Dry Port scam.
+GILGIT: An accountability court on Tuesday accepted the plea bargain application of Salim Khan, a former member of the Gilgit-Baltistan Assembly, to pay Rs51 million he had embezzled in the Sost Dry Port scam.

 Justice Khurshid Ahmed of the Accountability Court Gilgit approved the plea bargain on the recommendation of the National Accountability Bureau (NAB) regional office.

 The accused was arrested by the Nab on November 10, 2020, and obtained his remand.
 However, the accused through his counsel Manzoor Ahmed applied for a plea bargain and offered to return the Rs51 million he had obtained fraudulently and illegally.

 According to the prosecutor, Salim Khan, son of former Governor of GB Ghazanfar Ali Khan, was arrested under section 9(a) of the NAB law for corruption and obtaining Rs50m loan fraudulently from National Bank of Pakistan Sost branch in 2007 in connivance with other co-accused against fake documents.

 At that time he was holding dual positions.
 He was vice-president of the Pak-China Sost Port Company (PCSPC) as well as Chairman of Silk Route Dry Port Trust (SRDPT).

 He obtained Rs50 million loan in the name of PCSPC but credited it in the account of SRDPC of which he was chairman and embezzled the amount.

 The NAB, Gilgit-Baltistan initiated investigations into the alleged corruption of billions of rupees committed by Pakistan Custom officials at the Sost dry port.

 On November 11, 2020, the bureau arrested Salim Khan and obtained his physical transitory remand from NAB Court Islamabad.